-Spanish settlers in North America combined their architectural traditions with other European and Native American influences to create a variety of styles, from mission to Spanish Colonial to Mediterranean.
+Mission Revival Architecture and Spanish Architecture were used in combination with Spanish settlers in North America.
+They combined their architectural traditions with other European and Native American influences to create a variety of styles.
+From Mission to Spanish Colonial to Mediterranean were all combined.

 One of the best examples of a Phoenix neighborhood prominent with Mission Revivals and Spanish Colonials is F.Q.
 Story Historic District.
-The streets are lined with architecturally stunning homes like something out of a storybook.
+Additionally, the streets are lined with architecturally stunning homes like something out of a storybook.

-The focus here is Mission Revival architecture, which is inspired by the ornate and stately style of churches built by Colonial Spanish missionaries and emerged in California and the Southwest at the turn of the 20th century.
+The focus here is Mission Revival architecture, which is inspired by the ornate and stately style of churches built by Colonial Spanish missionaries.
+Consequently, they emerged in California and the Southwest at the turn of the 20th century.

 While no two missions were identical, the founding priests built sanctuaries that infused their interiors with natural light and reflected Spanish, Native American and Mexican influences.
-Mission-style homes, which were most popular between 1895 and 1910, mimicked the plain, rustic feel of the churches with thick walls and modest window sizes, plaster interiors and exposed wood beam ceilings.
+Therefore, Mission-style homes, which were most popular between 1895 and 1910.
+So. they mimicked the plain, rustic feel of the churches with thick walls and modest window sizes, plaster interiors and exposed wood beam ceilings.

 The style’s popularity can be traced to two cultural events of the time.
-First came the success of the 1884 novel Ramona, by Helen Hunt Jackson, which romanticized the story of a young Indian girl in Southern California in the early 19th century, creating an image of Southern California as a Mediterranean paradise, says Ken Breisch, director of graduate programs in historic preservation for the School of Architecture at the University of Southern California.
+First came the success of the 1884 novel Ramona, by Helen Hunt Jackson, which romanticized the story of a young Indian girl in Southern California in the early 19th century.
+Therefore, this created an image of Southern California as a Mediterranean paradise, says Ken Breisch, director of graduate programs in historic preservation for the School of Architecture at the University of Southern California.

-The railroads incorporated elements of the mission style in railroad stations on the Santa Fe line between New Mexico and California, using it as corporate branding in hopes that it would attract tourists and writers to the Southwest, Breisch adds.
+The railroads incorporated elements of the mission style in railroad stations on the Santa Fe line between New Mexico and California.
+This was used as corporate branding in hopes that it would attract tourists and writers to the Southwest, Breisch adds.

 - Clay tile roofs.
 Meant to emulate the missions, roofs are low pitched with broad projecting eaves extending outward over the walls to create protection from the elements.
 Clay, a Mediterranean building element, came from Spain through Mexico to California.